librasteve/Air/docs/Air/Base.md

 ### role Table does Tag

-Attrs thead, tbody and tfoot can each be a 2D Array [[values],] that iterates to row and columns or a Tag|Component - if the latter then they are just rendered via their .HTML method.
-This allow for multi-row thead and tfoot.
+Attrs thead, tbody and tfoot can each be a 1D [values] or 2D Array [[values],] that iterates to row and columns or a Tag|Component - if the latter then they are just rendered via their .HTML method.
+This allow for single- and multi-row thead and tfoot.

-Table applies col and row header tags as required for Pico styles.
+Table applies col and row header tags <th></th> as required for Pico styles.

-Attrs provided as Pairs via tbody are extracted and applied.
-This is needed for :id<target> where HTMX is targetting the table body.

 ### has Mu $.tbody

-default = [] is provided
+optional (ie tbody-attrs only is ok)

+### has Associative %.tbody-attrs

+explicitly specify attrs on tbody

 ### has Mu $.thead